rackerlabs/docs-cloud-identity/api-docs/api-reference/extensions-operations.rst

 API extensions
 ==============

-The Rackspace Identity service deploys API extensions to add user and administrative features to the core OpenStack Keystone v2.0 API.
+The Identity service deploys API extensions to add user and administrative features to the core OpenStack Keystone v2.0 API.
 You can use the following Extensions resource operations to query the API service endpoint for information about the extensions available for the specified